TonyDeng1997/Demo-Project/react/README.md

 ## Build
  * Run `yarn build` to build the project.
 The build artifacts will be stored in the `build/` directory.

+## Possible Errors and Solutions
+* “port is currently used by another application”

+  Try to map to another port or find out with sudo lsof -i -n -P | grep TCP on mac to see what service is using that port.

 ## Detailed Explanation
  * Go to medium(https://medium.com/@debabrata100/so-you-want-to-dockerize-your-react-app-64fbbb74c217)